 And all can happen 24/7 from anywhere, which means employees can start training or getting answers to their questions any time and from any device.
 It also allows the HR department to focus on tasks that cannot be automated or done outside of business hours.

-Why Use Artificial Intelligence in the Hiring Process?
+Why use AI in Hiring Process?

-From sourcing and screening candidates to interviewing and onboarding, AI is undeniably changing HR’s capabilities.
+From sourcing and screening candidates to interviewing and virtual onboarding, AI in recruitment is undeniably changing HR’s capabilities.
 A report from Deloitte in 2017 notes that 38 percent of survey respondents believed AI would be widely used at their company within three to five years.
 In 2018, that number rose to 42 percent.
 It’s still climbing.